mrueda/beacon2-ri-tools/utils/bff_validator/README.md

 # SUMMARY

-bff-validator: A script that validates metadata (XLSX|JSON) against Beacon v2 Models and serializes it to BFF (JSON)
+bff-validator: A tool for validating datasets against the Beacon v2 schema.

+\- **Purpose:** Ensures that submitted data conforms to the Beacon v2 model schema.

+\- **Key Features:**
+  - Provides a template Excel input file
+  - Also accepts JSON as input
+  - Schema validation for data integrity
+  - Detects structural and format inconsistencies
+  - Essential for data ingestion workflows

 # INSTALLATION